 The rapids were fantastic.
 Several sets followed each other with only short pools in between.
 I don't know how many, I was too busy to count or take any pictures save one.
 We did our best to see farther down each rapid, but they were steep and we couldn't see far around the turns whenever we had a chance to take our eyes off the rocky drops in front of us.

 I was following solo behind Mike and Laurie in their canoe, and at the foot of one rapid, I saw they had pulled over to bail water.
 I looked downriver, shouted "Whoa Nellie," and tucked in behind them in the eddy.
 Ahead of us was a staircase of foaming granite-choked drops in a small canyon of rock walls.

 I was able to climb up onto a rock and scout the section below.
-There were at least five sheer drops of six feet or more in maybe fifty yards of river, in a crooked sequence of jumbled slabs.
+There were several rock-strewn drops in maybe fifty metres of river, in a crooked sequence of jumbled slabs.
 No way a loaded canoe could make it through there without spilling its occupants and exposing them to maiming injury or drowning.

 We ferried over to the other shore of the river and climbed to shore.
 I held on to my bow and stern ropes, and repeated the lining exercise I had done down the Little Branch upstream.
 The big difference was, I had to clamber over bigger, steeper rocks, then wade into the current up to my midriff several times to make my way to the bottom of the gorge.
 Finally I was able to hop into my boat and finish the last drop in my boat into calmer water.

 We reminded each other several times to step carefully down the defile.
 There are no roads into this neck of the woods, no cell phone coverage, no people.
 If one of us broke a leg or gashed a foot, it would be a long hard trek through thick and trackless forest back to civilization.
 I guess that's the flip side of "getting away from it all"¯ -- just hope you don't need help from "it all"¯after you make it out there.